Does Instagram Notify the Other Person If You Take a Screenshot of a DM?

 Instagram, the world’s leading photo and video sharing platform, has also implemented a form of this mechanism.
 On Instagram, you can send direct messages to other users that include live photos or videos, and you can specify that those photographs and videos can be played only once or twice before they self-destruct.

 However, the nature of smartphones and computers, both of which can be used to access Instagram, is such that taking a screenshot of your phone or computer display is a trivially simple task.
-Just a click of the power button + the volume down button on Android, the side button + the home button on iOS, or ctrl-alt-print screen in Windows, and that quick snap is eternal.
+Just a click of the power button + the volume down button on Android, the side button + the volume up button on iOS, or CTRL+ALT+PRNT screen in Windows, and that quick snap is eternal.
 This can completely undermine the whole idea of a self-destructing picture.
-This leads to the question – if someone takes a screenshot of an Instagram photo, video, DM, or post, does Instagram inform the other user?

 This article will answer this question.